Rush Limbaugh, having more fun than a human being should be allowed to have here from the subterranean depths of the EIB Southern Command.

 Most people can't see it.

-You people watching on the ditto cam can see it.
+You people watching on the Ditto Cam can see it.

 It looks good.

-Because they you never see me wear a hat.
+And they can't stop laughing at it because you never see me wear a hat.

-Uh even on the uh even on the golf course.
+I never wear hats, even on the golf course.

 And I don't.

-I wearing a hat is like tunnel vision.
+Wearing a hat is like tunnel vision.

-Anyway, the piece in the American Spectator is by R. Andrew Newman, who is a freelance journalist in Western Nebraska.
+Anyway, the piece in the American Spectator is by R. Andrew Newman, who is a freelance journalist in western Nebraska.

 And this piece that he has written cuts to the chase about where the Republican Party is today.